Scaling FME Server Dynamically on Microsoft Azure

 Licensing

-For these scenarios, it makes sense to be using the new FME Server Dynamic Engines licensing.
-If you are using Standard Engines you will end up paying for capacity that you are not using.
-By licensing the FME Server with dynamic FME Engines, you can scale the FME Engines up and down and you will only consume credits when you run jobs.
+For these scenarios, it is advisable to utilize FME Flow Dynamic Engines licensing.
+If you are using Standard Engines, you will end up paying for capacity that you are not using.
+By licensing the FME Flow with dynamic FME Engines, you can scale the FME Engines up and down, and you will only consume credits when you run jobs.

 Manual Scaling